• Skip to primary navigation

 Helping writers become bestselling authors

-1. Think of ways to get your information across through the context of the current story.
-Instead of stopping to explain that a character has issues with her father, show their dysfunction over breakfast or a heated phone call.
-This will show the reader that the two characters don’t get along without you having to say it and without interrupting the flow of the story.
+Instead of stopping to explain that a character has issues with her father, show the dysfunction over breakfast or a heated phone call.
+Use dialogue, physical cues, vocal shifts, and the character’s internal thoughts during the episode to show the father’s critical nature and the character’s unhealthy response to it.
+This will show the reader that the two characters don’t get along without you having to say it outright and without interrupting the flow of the story.

 Nerien ran down the hall, his feet stinging as they struck the cold stone floor.
 In the dark, he misjudged the stairway and jammed his toes into the bottom step.
 Glass shattered in the darkness above.
 He barely heard it over Ma, screaming for him now.
 He hurtled out of the stairway and into her room.

-In this example, I could have simply said that he ran upstairs.
-But I wanted the reader to be sucked in, to feel his fear and take the journey with him.
-Note the details that involve the reader’s senses: the cold floor, jamming his toes into the step, shattering glass, screaming.
+In this example, I could have simply said that the character ran upstairs.
+But I wanted the reader to sense his fear and experience the environment along with him.
+Note the details that involve the senses: the cold floor, toes jamming into the step, shattering glass, screaming.
 Whenever possible, use sensory descriptors to make the scene come alive for the reader.

 BECCA PUGLISI